fastlane/fastlane/README.md

 ```
 The screenshots folder must include one subfolder per language (see [Available language codes](#available-language-codes)).

 The screenshots are ordered alphabetically.
 The best way to sort them is to prepend a number before the actual screenshot name.
+You can also put Watch screenshots into this folder.

 To let the computer create the screenshots for you, checkout [this section of the README](#automatically-create-screenshots).